buildfreak93/Folding-Phoropter-App/README.md

 ## Deployment

-Follow steps on MIT App Inventor to connect to your android device and run the App
+Follow the steps on MIT App Inventor to connect to your Android device and run the App

 ## Built With